 I have been on a quest to help others thrive for more than 20 years.
 I have collaborated in a variety of professional and educational environments, from public and private schools, universities, private practice, remote health care settings, and now in your living room, by way of virtual technology!
-I began a shift to remote delivery of services after moving from Atlanta in 2016.
+I began a shift to remote delivery of services after moving from Atlanta in 2016, and have now returned back home as of 2022.
 Like any good life-upending transition, it became an opportunity to develop new expertise in telehealth and the tools to deliver high quality care to clients from a distance.
 I had no idea how important these skills would become in today’s healthcare world.

 Defining the problem accurately is the first step to intervening effectively.
 It can be hard to know what to do without a clear picture of the problem.
 That is where a detailed assessment and intervention plan can save hours of guesswork and false starts and make sure that you are directing resources appropriately.
 Assessment services can be targeted and specific, or more comprehensive and offering a wide-angle view.